Less Stress For the Holidays 1: Controlling Your Weight

 In addition, a lack of sleep increases the production of the stress hormone cortisol, which has been shown to increase appetite.
 Lack of sleep also impacts the production of hunger hormones, leading you to feel hungry.

-Adequate sleep helps increase self control.
+Adequate sleep also helps increase self control.
 When you feel tired, it becomes harder to make good choices.
 Not only is this true for life in general, but especially during the holiday's, when tempting food choices abound.

 In general, getting a good nights sleep helps you in several ways, as you try to maintain your health during the holidays.
 It helps you maintain self control and make good food choices, and it helps your body maintain hormone balance.